Skip to content

 Are all-inclusive packages available?

-Yes, three properties on this page run all-inclusive three-night formats: Château du Puits es Pratx, Château Challain, and Château de Garrevaques.
-All-inclusive bundles venue hire plus accommodation plus catering into a single weekend price, simplifying supplier coordination at higher per-head cost.
-Preferred-vendor models let couples negotiate against 3 to 6 caterer quotes; open-vendor allows the broadest cost compression but loads the planning bandwidth onto the couple or their planner.
-The all-inclusive style suits couples without a dedicated wedding planner who want operational simplicity.
-Couples working with an experienced French wedding planner often find preferred-vendor or open-vendor models deliver better value, since the planner's vendor network unlocks pricing not available to direct-booking couples.
+Yes.
+A number of estates run all-inclusive three-night formats that bundle venue hire, accommodation, and catering into a single weekend price, simplifying supplier coordination at a higher per-head cost.
+Preferred-vendor models let you compare a shortlist of caterer quotes; open-vendor allows the broadest cost control but loads the planning onto you or your planner.
+All-inclusive suits couples without a dedicated planner who want operational simplicity.
+Couples working with an experienced French planner often find preferred-vendor or open-vendor models deliver better value, since a planner's network unlocks pricing direct-booking couples cannot reach.
 The right model depends on planner involvement, not just budget.

 How far in advance should we book?